Useful? Give it some love.

-Because there are so many elements involved in practicing, it's always a good idea to have a plan.
+Practicing should be a time when you develop your strengths (hopefully with this metronome!), learn new things and eventually become a better player.
+Because there are many elements involved in practicing, it's always a good idea to have a plan.
 Try to be consistent by including your practice time in your schedule.
 Following is an example of how a one hour practice session can look like:

 Planning ahead of time what you will work on is a powerful thing.
 A good way to do this is to prepare your next practice session at the end of your actual practice.
 That way you will be able to pick up right where you left and just continue to build your skills in an effective manner.
 This is only an example.
 Your practice session will most likely look a little different than this one.
 Each individual should prepare their work session according to their own skills and needs.
 Some other essential ideas are below.